WORDSHARK 5.0 is Windows and Macintosh* compatible, available in Stand Alone DVD , USB and Download . This page is for downloads.

 The 'HOME Download' licence will allow you to set-up up to 2 student accounts.
 Students will then be able to work at their own level and keep their personal settings and a record of their progress.
 By contrast the DVD and USB editions allow unlimited student accounts.

-Note 1. : The Wordshark 5.0 PC or Windows Network edition for schools program is accessed by clicking here.
+Note 2. : The Wordshark 5.0 PC or Windows Network edition (multi-user licences)for schools program is accessed by clicking here.

-Note 2. : The White Space® remedial numeracy program Numbershark 5 is available in both DVD and USB editions and as a Network edition disc.
+Note 3. : The White Space® Remedial Numeracy program Numbershark 5.0 is available in both DVD and USB media editions and as a download, as well as a multi-user Network edition for schoolrooms.
+Click here for Numbershark 5.0 DVD and USB editions.

 View a comprehensive collection of Wordshark 5 videos hosted by White Space by clicking here.